vernisaz/simhttp/README.md

 The server provides a limited support of websocket protocol as WS-CGI.

 ## Status
 Current version is SimHTTP/1.10b27.
-It's alfa version, so you can try it.
+It's a beta version.